nogibjj/Web3-Rust-Chat-App_Scott-Zhanyi/README.md

 * Implementing WebSocket support using the shuttle service.
 * Testing the application and fixing any bugs or errors.
 * deploy the application on web3 using wasmd.
+* Add user wallet for the chatapp
+* store data on both s3 and IPFS